alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/android.md

 The Wi-Fi scan discovers all Wi-Fi networks in the vicinity of the Android device.
-The application can then filter out the potential personal APs and Onboardables.
+The application can then filter out the potential personal APs and Onboardees.

 ```java
 // Register a broadcast receiver for Wi-Fi scans